pollere/DCT/examples/relay/README.md

 # Relays connect trust domains

 Everything on the same subnet may not be in the same trust domain (TD) and entities in the same TD may not be on the same subnet.
 A single DeftT instance handles the former case; cState and cAdd PDUs of different TDs are differentiated by the leading trust domain id (thumbprint of the signed schema cert) component so a DeftT instance can ignore PDUs with different TD ids.
+Relays "pass through" Publications and never decrypt decrypt them nor are they given the keys to do so.
+The pass-through DeftTs of relaying applications must have a RLY capability in their identity chain whose argument specifies where they can "relay to" (e.g., a udp or tcp unicast link or a IPv6 link layer multicast address).

  In the second case, each subnet has a different sync zone (SZ), i.e., cStates and cAdds are not propagated off a subnet.
 A *relay* that has a DeftT instance in each subnet moves the Publications between SZs of the same trust domain (or overlapping subdomains).
 When a trust domain needs to extend beyond a single subnet, Publications are relayed between SZs using identical schemas (though different signing/encryption may be specified for the cAdds).
 Signing identities can be associated with an entire TD (including subsets), but cAdd encryption is specific to a particular subnet.
 The same relay set up can be used to connect trust sub-domains, where some of the subnets implement only some of the trust rules in their schemas.
 Relays handle the three sync collections of every DeftT: **pubs** which contains the information exchanged by applications, **cert** which contains the signing identity chains of member, and **keys** which contains all the information needed for group key encryption.
 The **keys** collection has two sub-collections, *keys/pdus* for encryption of cAdds and *keys/pubs* for encryption of the Publications in **pubs**.
 Pub encryption is across a trust domain so must be passed on by relays but relays cannot join the encryption group and pass encrypted Publications without decrypting.
 Encryption of cAdds is local to a subnet so *keys/pdus* is never relayed and relays must be members of any local cAdd encryption group.

 Current work has focused on relaying between different networks in order to extend a trust domain (same trust root) with the same schema everywhere and relaying between different networks where some DeftTs are using schemas that are subsets of another schema.
-Relays can filter publications or just pass them through but a “default deny” has been most useful where the schema of each DeftT is used.
+Relays can filter publications or just pass them through but a “default deny” has been most useful where the subschema of each DeftT is used.

 One motivating case is pictured.
 A homeowner wants to gain access to their smart home from work, an internet cafe or perhaps from a second home.
 There must be a relay on each network.
 In the home, the relay needs one DeftT that is on the home wifi, part of that trust domain and in the same sync collection.
 The other DefT of the relay is connected through the Internet to a relay in another physical network.
 This connection is a unicast TCP or UDP connection.
 The other relay can be an application on the homeowner's phone which may not connect to a trust domain on its wifi network (e.g., the case of a work or cafe network).
 The home relay's externally facing DeftT can be using a limited subset of the house's schema for extra security.